The Daily Heller: How Hygiene Was Taught

 HEALTH BKS016

 There is a somewhat more fearsome tone and look to this clarion of irreversible dangers.
-Wake Up, published by the U.S. Public Health Service, is even more typical of the Stamp Out VD literature.
-Produced during World War II when promiscuity was rampant, VD was held up as the silent killer—the “Crippler” of normal-looking people who carry the disease and spread it whenever they have sex.
-In addition it fanning fears, leading to circumspection, this dramatically illustrated piece also suggested that carriers are not pariahs but victims who need to be cured.
-Kind of enlightened in a way.
-Oh yeah, and watch out for those toilet seats.
+Wake Up, published by the U.S. Public Health Service, is even more typical of the traditional “Stamp Out VD” literature.
+Produced during World War II, when promiscuity was rampant, VD was held up as the silent killer, with otherwise healthy-looking people carrying illness and spreading it.
+In addition to fanning fears, leading to circumspection, this dramatically illustrated piece also suggested that carriers are not pariahs but victims who need to be cured.
+Kind of enlightened, in a way.
+Oh yeah—and watch out for those toilet seats.

 HEALTH BKS002